dahomey-technologies/RedisCBOR/docs/commands/cbor.arrpop.md

 ## Return

-`CBOR.ARRPOP` returns an [array](/docs/reference/protocol-spec/#resp-arrays) of bulk string replies for each path, each reply is the popped CBOR value, or `nil`, if the matching JSON value is not an array.
+`CBOR.ARRPOP` returns an [array](/docs/reference/protocol-spec/#resp-arrays) of bulk string replies for each path, each reply is the popped CBOR value, or `nil`, if the matching CBOR value is not an array.
 For more information about replies, see [Redis serialization protocol specification](/docs/reference/protocol-spec).

 ## Examples